dArignac/docker/backup-db-s3/README.md

           AWS_ACCESS_KEY: <AWS_ACCESS_KEY>
           AWS_SECRET_ACCESS_KEY: <AWS_SECRET_ACCESS_KEY>

+Then run the backup with: `docker-compose run backup`.

 If you do not like to store the AWS secrets in your probably SCM versioned `docker-compose.yml` (which is always a good pratice), then use a `docker-compose.override.yml` containing the secrets (and SCN ignore it), see [here](https://docs.docker.com/compose/extends/).